vanallenlab/moalmanac-db/docs/referenced-schema-draft-about.md

 - `id` (int): an integer id for the record.
 - `membershipOperator` (str): either "AND" or "OR"
 - `therapies` (list[int]): a list where each element is an `id` referenced within [therapies](#therapiesjson).

+When dereferenced, `therapies` will still be called `therapies`, but each member will be replaced with the relevant record from [therapies](#therapiesjson).

 An example record from [therapy_groups.json](../referenced/therapy_groups.json):
 ```